Σ-finite measure: Decomposable measures

 Every $\sigma$-finite measure is a decomposable measure, the converse is not true.

 s-finite measures

 A measure $\mu$ is called a s-finite measure if it is the sum of at most countably many finite measures.

 Every σ-finite measure is s-finite, the converse is not true.
-For a proof and counterexample see s-finite measure#Relation to σ-finite measures.
+For a proof and counterexample see relation to σ-finite measures.